-The Chinese Minor program complements any of the majors at MSU.
+The Chinese Minor program complements any of the majors at Montclair State University.
 Our current Chinese minors come from various disciplines, e.g. Psychology, Economics, Computer Science, Justice Studies, Biology, etc. Let’s see below why they love learning Chinese!

 My name is Hahae Woo.
 I am a senior at Montclair State.
 I major in Linguistics and minor in Chinese.

-I like learning the Chinese language because I studied at a Christian international school in China for 1 year when I was in middle school and I loved the Chinese culture.
-The World Languages Requirement at MSU also gave me an opportunity to take Chinese classes.
+I like learning the Chinese language because I studied at a Christian international school in China for one year when I was in middle school and I loved Chinese culture.
+The World Languages Requirement at Montclair State also gave me an opportunity to take Chinese classes.
 The professors in the Chinese program were very nice and helpful.

 I studied abroad in China in the summer of 2016.
 All the people I met in Beijing were very kind and nice.
 We practiced spoken Chinese and did fun activities.
 We toured many famous places and learned Chinese culture too.
-I loved the people and culture in China so much that I did not want to come back to the US!
+I loved the people and culture in China so much that I did not want to come back to the U.S.!
 Also, the exciting study abroad experience helped me find my career goal and dream.
 Now I am very sure that I want to become an English teacher in China.
-All the Chinese teachers I met at MSU and in Beijing cared about their students and taught with love.
-I highly recommend students to minor in Chinese at MSU and to go study abroad in China.
+All the Chinese teachers I met at the University and in Beijing cared about their students and taught with love.
+I highly recommend students to minor in Chinese at Montclair State and to go study abroad in China.

 My name is Jeffrey Powell and I’m currently 29 years old.
 This is my first semester at Montclair State University.
 I’ve been studying Mandarin for over five years now.
 My experience of learning Chinese is very special as I started while living in China before getting any formal education in the language.